ducakar/TextureReplacer/README.md

 * replace stock textures with custom ones,
 * set personalised head and suit textures for selected Kerbals,
 * set persistent random head and suit textures for other Kerbals,
-* set suits based on Kerbals' experiences,
+* set suits based on Kerbals' classes,
 * set cockpit-specific IVA suits,
 * remove IVA helmets in safe situations,
 * spawn Kerbals in IVA suit without helmet and jetpack in breathable atmosphere,